 From city centre sands and party hotspots to day trips from the city and pebble beaches with Greek island vibes

 Located on the eastern shores of the Mediterranean Sea, Lebanon is a country renowned for its beautiful stretches of coastline – and for locals and tourists alike, Lebanon’s beaches certainly don’t disappoint.
-From bustling golden sands in the shadows of Beirut packed with sunbathers and bars to island beaches reached only by boat, here are the best Lebanon beaches to add to your travel itinerary this season, from islands reminiscent of the Greek islands to wildlife-packed islands and a fun-filled city escape.
+From vibrant golden sands in the shadows of Beirut, packed with sunbathers and beach bars, to island sands reached only by boat and coastal spots to rival the the Greek islands, here are the best Lebanon beaches to add to your travel itinerary this season.

 Tahet El Rih, Anfeh